Albanian 'No' deals blow to Syria chemical weapons plan

 "The plan provides a clear roadmap.
 It sets ambitious milestones to be met by the government," OPCW Director General Ahmet Uzumcu said in a statement.
 "This next phase will be the most challenging and its timely execution will require the existence of a secure environment for the verification and transport of chemical weapons."

-"Continuing international support and assistance for this endeavor will remain crucial," he said.
+"Continuing international support and assistance for this endeavour will remain crucial," he said.

 Saying it respected Albania's decision, the United States said the deadlines could still be met.

-Note: (This story has been corrected to fix the date as provided by OPCW in paragraph 13)